jeremydaly/lambda-warmer/README.md

 ### Using the Serverless Framework

-If you are using the [Serverless Framework](https://serverless.com), you can include a `schedule` event for your functions using the folowing format.
+If you are using the [Serverless Framework](https://serverless.com), you can include a `schedule` event for your functions using the folowing format:

 ```yaml
 myFunction: